 CREATIVE CROCHET - After retiring from the corporate world I found I couldn't stay home.
 I needed something more to do.
-I did a couple of odd jobs but that was not satisfying so I decided to learn how top crochet. chains started making adjustable crochet necklaces. chains then added earrings and bracelets to match. chains also made eyeglass holders and lanyards. chains still do that, but I have added natural gemstone pendants to me collection, crocheting the chains with Italian sequin yarn.
+I did a couple of odd jobs but that was not satisfying so I decided to learn how to crochet and started making adjustable crochet necklaces, then added earrings and bracelets to match.
+I also made eyeglass holders and lanyards.
+I still do that, but I have added natural gemstone pendants to my collection, crocheting the chains with Italian sequin yarn.
 The yarn is so thin that it actually looks like a chain.

 Tara and Jesse Duane

 TROTT'S TREASURES - I've always had a passion for nature and creating art made with materials found in nature such stones/rocks, tree roots, interesting pieces of wood or bark.
 I love plant life and enjoy incorporating it into the pieces I find.
 As an avid mountain climber (climbed 50 plus mountains over 4000 feet), hiker, snowshoer and kayaker, I have been able to collect some unique pieces of wood, roots, pine cones, bark, even sticks stripped of their bark by beavers, and use them to create pieces that can be both unique, beautiful, and practical as well as affordable for all you treasure hunters out there.